18 June, 2016

 Special cases are officials who will not recertify by taking a run-of-the-mill recert clinic.
 Special cases typically include officials who satisfy any of the following:

-Who Must take the FIFA Sprint and Interval test (Test will be offered at the advanced clinic on July 26, 2014).
+Who Can take the State 6 FIFA Sprint and Interval test (Test will be offered at the advanced clinic's).

 Grade 7 (including grade 8's in the upgrade program) & Emeritus referees' who wish to receive priority assignments in adult matches may take the grade 7, S&I test locally.
 Contact your DRA for more information.
 Space permitting, those in this catigory may take the grade 6 fitness at any of the advanced clinics.